 This command permanently removes variables exported through a terminal command.

-Variables stored in configuration files are also removed from the current shell session.
+Variables stored in Linux configuration files are also removed from the current shell session.
 However, they are set again upon next logging in.

 To permanently unset a variable you stored in a file, go to the file, and remove the line containing the variable definition.